marionebl/jaketrent-blog/content/post/local-auth-koa-api.md

 - "koa"
 - "api"
 - "auth"
+- "bcrypt"
-title: "Local Auth in a Koa API"
+title: "Local Authentication in a Koa API"
 ---

-Local auth for an API in Koa will take a few pieces working together.
+Local auth for an API in [koa](http://koajs.com/) will take a few pieces working together.
 Here's one way to do it.

 <!--more-->